 For this reason, it should be noted that closing credit cards or other credit lines will lower your total available credit, and will likely drop your FICO score as a result.
 On the other hand, you can periodically raise the credit lines on your existing credit cards as a means to increase your total available credit, without having to open new credit cards unnecessarily.
 And note that having too many lines of credit open can be a detriment to your credit score as well.

-In some cases, carrying small balances on credit cards is better than having no balance at all because it shows an active use of credit, and the ability to control spending and make timely payments.
+In some cases, carrying small balances on credit cards (but paying them off in full each month) is better than having no balance at all because it shows an active use of credit, and the ability to control spending and make timely payments.

 Credit History An Important FICO Score Factor